Jonathan Majors Arrested in NYC Following Domestic Dispute

 Majors plays the villain Kang in “Quantumania,” a character who first made his appearance on Marvel’s “Loki” series.
 In “Creed III,” he plays Damian “Diamond Dame” Anderson, who goes up against Michael B. Jordan’s Adonis Creed in the ring.

-Earlier this month, he and Jordan were presentes at the 95th Oscars.
+Earlier this month, he and Jordan were presenters at the 95th Oscars.